Will brands and businesses take a side on protests and activism?

 Brands and businesses are aware of this trend and are strategising to appeal to consumers.
 It's common to see brands sharing statements on their social media pages about their views on socio-political issues.
 Such "talk only" moves sometimes receive backlash from consumers, as these statements are seen as unauthentic public relations stunts.

 Conversely, brands are also getting better in appearing authentic by doing more than just issuing statements.
 Guinness, for example, launched a major agricultural initiative to cut their carbon footprint last year, appealing to consumers’ "green" taste.
-Similarly, Ikea Ireland affirmed theircommitment for LGBT+ inclusion by donating 100% of the profits from their STORSTOMMA rainbow bags to LGBT+ charities and initiatives across Ireland and the UK.
+Similarly, Ikea Ireland affirmed their commitment for LGBT+ inclusion by donating 100% of the profits from their STORSTOMMA rainbow bags to LGBT+ charities and initiatives across Ireland and the UK.

-From brands’ perceptive, fighting climate change and supporting LGBT+ rights are both right and easy choices in Ireland.
+From brands’ perspective, fighting climate change and supporting LGBT+ rights are both right and easy choices in Ireland.
 According to a survey earlier this year, 85% of people in Ireland think global warming is a threat to mankind.
 The National LGBT Federation reported recently that the acceptance of LGBT+ identities are high, with 90% agreeing that the government should ensure that incitement to hatred and hate crimes against LGBT+ people should be adequately addressed in outlaws.
 Thus, brands in Ireland

 But there will be times when brands have to choose between what is right and what is easy.
 There are and will be socio-political issues that divide people in Ireland.
 We need to look no further than the recent protests and counter-protests for immigration rights for an example.
 Will brands make a stance on such politically divided issues?
 The decision is definitely not as easy as choosing to fight climate change or not.